stoneyrh/gSOAP/gsoap/TandemNonStop/README.txt

 platforms.
 The bridge replaces the IO operation of the gSOAP engine with Tandem NonStop IO operations.

+The approach requires the code to be generated on any platform with the wsdl2h and soapcpp2 tools.
+The generated code can be compiled an run on Tandem using the bridge with the gSOAP engine (implemented in stdsoap2.c/.cpp).
+The wsdl2h and soapcpp2 tools will not run on Tandem, which would not be necessary.

 Tandem NonStop bridge source code for gSOAP 2.8.0 and higher:

-  tandem.h	Tandem IO bridge interface tandem.c	Tandem blocking IO bridge tandem_nw.c	Tandem nonblocking IO (no wait) bridge
+  tandem.h	Tandem IO bridge interface tandem.c	Tandem blocking IO bridge tandemnw.c	Tandem nonblocking IO (no wait) bridge

 Usage: